numpy/numpy/doc/source/reference/internals.code-explanations.rst

 .. index::
    single: broadcasting

-In Numeric, broadcasting was implemented in several lines of code buried deep in ufuncobject.c.
+In Numeric, the ancestor of Numpy, broadcasting was implemented in several lines of code buried deep in ufuncobject.c.
 In NumPy, the notion of broadcasting has been abstracted so that it can be performed in multiple places.
 Broadcasting is handled by the function :c:func:`PyArray_Broadcast`.
 This function requires a :c:type:`PyArrayMultiIterObject` (or something that is a binary equivalent) to be passed in.
 The :c:type:`PyArrayMultiIterObject` keeps